UoB-COMSM0110/2024-group-3/README.md

 |       10      |      18       |      57       |    -39     |
 ---------------------------------------------------------------

-With this data we used the Wilcoxon Signed Rank Test to find the calcualted W test statistic. _N_ was 10 as that was the number of participants, and we set the significance at 0.05.
-Since we had 10 participants the W test statistic generated would need to be less than 8 in order for there to be a statistically significant difference in our game's difficulty levels.
+With this data we used the Wilcoxon Signed Rank Test to find the calculated W test statistic. _N_ was 10 as that was the number of participants, and we set the significance at 0.05.
+Since we had 10 participants the W test statistic generated would need to be less than 8 for there to be a statistically significant difference in our game's difficulty levels.

 |  Difference | Rank | Signed Rank |
 |-------------|------|-------------|